 For example, hospital nursery standards for security are governed by the Joint Commission with the goal of ensuring newborns and preemies are safe and secure and only leave with the appropriate family.

-But those security standards are going to be different than those for nightclubs.
+But those security standards are going to be different than those for nightclubs, as a negligent security lawyer at our Fort Lauderdale firm can explain.
 Although there are some industry-wide standards and building codes that are applicable, these standards may also be local.
 For example, the City of Miami issued a “best practices” for nightclubs and other entertainment venues to reduce the risk of crime.
 That includes sound mitigation, increased security patrols and working with code enforcement to reduce on-site dangers.

 Some examples of appropriate security might include: